sondr3/generator-jekyllized/README.md

 * Support for sourcemaps for ease of debugging for both your JS and CSS
 * Cachebusting for your assets that is automatically updated in your HTML

+### Jekyll

+* Jekyll is configured with [Redcarpet][redcarpet] that adds a ton of extra functionality to writing Markdown (footnotes etc) and lots of sane settings
+* Automatic generation of year/month/category/tags archives
+* Fully valid Atom 1.0 feed and sitemap

 ## Getting started

 ## Installation